 Do you believe in fairies dressed in green hats and coats?
 By nightfall on Saint Patrick’s Day, seeing just might be believing.
 On March 17, everyone embraces the opportunity to revel in all the fun of being Irish for a day.

 The day kicks off with parades, as dancers step lively to rhythmic strains from concertinas.
 Flags wave their bands of green, white and orange in the late winter breeze.
-Spectators dress in shades reminiscent of the emerald isle and the sounds of skirling bagpipes resonate for miles.
+Rowdy spectators dress in shades reminiscent of the emerald isle and the sounds of skirling bagpipes resonate for miles.

 Feasts abound with the traditional fare of corned beef & cabbage, potatoes and soda bread.
 And beer flows.
 From golden ales to rich dark stouts, taps in bars are working overtime.